I’ve only just realised that a personal development book I wrote over a decade ago is also full of presentation skills tips.

 Today as the founder of Mindful Presenter, I realise that the words I wrote all of those years ago could just as readily apply to public speaking and presentation skills.

 Here are a few presentation skills tips from the book ‘Hamster to Harmony:’

 “I remember asking myself and anyone who would listen to me the same question over and over again.
 The question was this: ‘How do some people get to be so lucky?’”

-Many people believe that success is something you are born with, just as many think that great public speakers and presenters are born with the gift of being able to speak eloquently with power and impact.
+Many people think that great public speakers are born with the gift of being able to speak eloquently with power and impact.